Amygdala (character): The New 52

-As a part of the New 52 reboot, Aaron first appears in Resurrection Man vol. 2 #6 as a hulking menace when he tries to kill Mitch Shelley in Arkham Asylum, but is knocked hard on the head with Fletcher's nightstick.
+As a part of the New 52 reboot, Aaron first appears in Resurrection Man vol. 2 #6 as a hulking menace when he tries to kill Mitch Shelley aka The Resurrection Man in Arkham Asylum, but is knocked hard on the head with Fletcher's nightstick.
 He later appears during the "Zero Year" storyline.
 When the power went out in Gotham, Aaron was in surgery at Gotham General Hospital.
 He woke up in a monstrous rage, smashing through a window.
 The surgeons had been operating on his amygdala when they were interrupted.
 After jumping out the window Aaron encountered and attacked a young Dick Grayson, who was out with his friends, away from visiting Haly's Circus.
 He chases them, while Dick makes a plan to stop him and save his friends.
 Luring Helzinger onto a rooftop, Dick jumped to the next one over, and unable to make it across the gap, Helzinger fells, unable to get back up.
 Earning the nickname Amygdala, Aaron spent much of his time incarcerated at Arkham Asylum, and later at Arkham Manor, when the asylum was destroyed.